RumiYo/Phase-3-project/README.md

 ```

-### Additional method on Model class
+### Additional method on the Model classes
-Some methods were added in each model classes.
-Below is the method from Playlist class.
+Some methods were added in each model class.
+Below is the method from the Playlist class.
 This method was added to pull the data with multiple conditions.
 Also, by using "like" and "%", we can fetch all data which includes the input value.
 ```
     @classmethod